Atia-Farha/HTML-Fetcher-Script/README.md

 - **Redirect Options**: Allows users to choose whether to follow HTTP redirects.
 - **Timeout Configuration**: Lets users specify a timeout value for the request.
 - **Error Handling**: Catches and handles various exceptions related to HTTP requests.
-- **HTML Saving**: Provides an option to save the fetched HTML content to a file.
+- **HTML Saving**: Provides an option to save the fetched HTML content to a file and handles overwriting conflicts.

 ## Getting Started